Skip to main content

 Providing Records to Career and Technical Education (CTE) Schools and Programs

-If a request for information is sent from a CTE school and programs in our district, regional, agricultural, or other public high school with a signed parent release, Winchester Public Schools will provide the requested information regarding attendance and discipline within 10 school days to ensure that the student’s application may be completed and processed in a timely manner.
+If a request for information is sent from a CTE school and program in our district, regional, agricultural, or other public high school with a signed parent release, Winchester Public Schools will provide the requested information regarding attendance & discipline within 10 school days to ensure that the student’s application may be completed and processed in a timely manner.

 Maintenance of Records